 Her 1.2 million Instagram followers are there for impeccable styling, so it was no surprise when Victoria Magrath teased plans to launch her own fashion line in 2020.
-After pushing out a questionnaire for feedback on what the In The Frow audience wanted from the brand, Victoria got to work behind the scenes.
+After pushing out a questionnaire for feedback on what the In The Frow audience wanted from the brand, the influencer got to work behind the scenes.
 This was to be a collection of sustainable fitted suits, reflecting Victoria’s own tastes.
 Her followers paused plans to purchase similar pieces elsewhere, her fellow influencers shared their own excitement to support her new venture, and anticipation was high.

 Then last weekend, Victoria pulled the plug.
 In a vlog entitled “So I failed, and wasted a lot of time and cash”, she explained this was purely down to logistics.
 She’d struggled to find the right team and warehouse, and manufacturing was proving tough in the middle of a pandemic, especially for a new business.
 After reflection, she concluded this just wasn’t the right time and that she had too much on the table with In The Frow to pour any more energy or money into the project.
 Instead, she decided to cut her losses and move on.